Skip to content

 Common uses:

-• Documenting decisions made during development
+• Documenting a decision made during the current task

 Treat CLAUDE.md content as you would prompts - be specific and use emphasis: